bigyihsuan/combined-american-signal-set-2/README.md

 # Combined American Signal Set 2

-An unofficial successor to the "Combined Americal Signal Set" by Pikka et al, updated to use NML and support JGRPP's multi-aspect signals.
+An unofficial successor to the "Combined Americal Signal Set" by Pikka et al, with the goal to be updated to use NML, and support JGRPP's multi-aspect signals.

+## Goals

+- [ ] Reimplement CASS in NML
+- [ ] Implement multi-aspect signals into CASS2

+## Test Cases

+- Keep vanilla features
+  - Block, Pre, Path signals
+- Realistic braking ON
+  - BLock, Path signals
+  - Multi-aspect

 ## Useful Links